getsentry/sentry-docs/src/collections/_documentation/platforms/react-native/manual-setup.md

 ### Build Steps

-When you use Xcode you can hook directly into the build process to upload debug symbols.
-When linking one build phase script is changed and two more are added.
+When you use Xcode, you can hook directly into the build process to upload debug symbols.
+When linking one build phase script is changed, and two more are added.

 #### Bundle React Native code and images